The eyes become red, then the conjunctiva scars, eyelashes turn inward, and the cornea becomes clouded, blocking vision.

 The diagnosis is suspected based on symptoms and the results of an eye examination and is usually confirmed by a biopsy of the conjunctiva.

 Artificial tears can be used, inwardly turned eyelashes can be removed, and some people require medications such as dapsone or others that suppress the immune system.

 Ocular mucous membrane pemphigoid is an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
 What triggers an autoimmune disorder is not known.
-Symptoms vary depending on... read more (a malfunction of the body's immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
+Symptoms vary depending... read more (a malfunction of the body's immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more that causes the body to attack its own tissues).
 It causes inflammation that begins in the conjunctiva (the membrane that lines the eyelid and covers the white of the eye).
 This disorder can also affect other mucous membranes of the body.

 In people with ocular mucous membrane pemphigoid, both eyes are affected, becoming red at first.
 Later, the conjunctiva shrinks, making it difficult to pull the upper or lower eyelid away from the eye.
 Much later, the eyes become dry.

 The cornea (the clear layer in front of the iris and pupil) can become cloudy, preventing light from reaching the retina and decreasing vision.

 The conjunctiva can scar and shrink, causing eyelashes to turn inward (see Trichiasis Trichiasis Trichiasis is misalignment of eyelashes, which rub against the eyeball, in a person who does not have entropion.
 Trichiasis develops most commonly some time after chronic blepharitis (inflammation... read more ) and further damage the cornea.